 Volunteer biological recorders are critical to maintaining the flow of species data.
 This data is required for a number of key uses such as conservation, planning and research.
 The increasing demand for information on biodiversity, especially for use at a local level, means we need to do far more than just maintain past capability; we need to increase the numbers. geographical coverage and taxonomic scope of biological recorders.
 Existing biological recorders can become tomorrow's experts through improving skills in critical taxa.

 In order to meet the needs of today, and demands of the future, we need to continue to grow new experts and stimulate the enthusiasm of volunteers to adopt taxon groups and build (and share) their expertise.
-With support from Defra (va the Defra fund for Biodiversity in the Voluntary Sector) and Natural England, FSC are setting up a sustainable approach to deliver skills training to address these needs.
-This has been branded FSC Biodiversity Fellows, or FSC bio.fell for short.
+With support from Defra (va the Defra fund for Biodiversity in the Voluntary Sector) and Natural England, FSC are set up a sustainable approach to deliver skills training to address these needs.
+This was branded FSC Biodiversity Fellows, or FSC bio.fell for short.

-Many years of experience have shown us that existing training courses often attract high numbers of volunteers but these new potential recorders do not always follow through to become active data contributors.
+Many years of experience have showed us that existing training courses often attract high numbers of volunteers but these new potential recorders do not always follow through to become active data contributors.
 Motivation and encouragement of volunteers post training is clearly an issue.
-Therefore bio.fell offers a different approach.
-As well as a series of traditional face-to-face training courses it offers a package of supporting resources and mentoring to aid and encourage the transition from enthusiastic volunteer to active recorder.
+Therefore bio.fell offered a different approach.
+As well as a series of traditional face-to-face training courses it offered a package of supporting resources and mentoring to aid and encourage the transition from enthusiastic volunteer to active recorder.

 - provide a sustainable supporting network for volunteers to help build capacity within the recording sector at all levels

 - increase capacity for under-recorded groups by increasing volunteer numbers and expertise